Social Cognitive and Affective Neuroscience

 Dartmouth Digital Commons Citation

 Looser, Christine E.; Guntupalli, Jyothi S.; and Wheatley, Thalia, "Multivoxel Patterns in Face-Sensitive Temporal Regions Reveal an Encoding Schema Based on Detecting Life in a Face" (2012).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3800.